Introduction to ACME

 Sensitivity settings

-The sensitivity has a unit of , where is the unit of the physical quantity measured.
-For example when measuring acoustic pressure, the sensitivity has unit Pa.
-The following equation is applied to scale the data:
+The sensitivity has a unit of , where is the unit of the physical quantity and the unit of the data provided by the DAQ.
+For example when measuring acoustic pressure with an audio interface, the sensitivity has unit Pa.
+When in this example DAQ provides calibrated voltage data, the sensitivity has unit V/Pa.
+The following equation is applied to scale the raw data:

 where is the physical measured quantity for channel and is the sensitivity for this channel.
 When data is stored as floating point, this equation is directly applied in this form.